Ahmad-Zaky/folio_okapi_local_environment/README.md

 > `folio` commands with arguments, note that they are not  some how steps, instead they are variations on how to run/stop folio modules

 ```
 folio init                              # removes existing tables and data if available and creates the necessary stuff, and exits Okapi.
 folio purge                             # removes existing tables and data only, does not reinitialize.
 folio start                             # stop all running modules first and then start over with okapi
 folio restart                           # stop all running modules first and then restart over with okapi
 folio stop                              # stop all running modules.
 folio stop <port>                       # stop one module by port number.
 folio stop okapi                        # stop running okapi instance.
 folio stop modules                      # stop okapi running modules.
 folio without-okapi                     # running modules without okapi, its helpful when you run a module placed in modules.json directly with an already running okapi on the cloud
 folio import-aliases                    # import aliases from scripts/aliases.txt into ~/.bashrc or ~/.bash_aliases file but for the first time you cannot use the folio command right a way, instead you run this one ./run.sh import-aliases.
 folioup                                 # docker compose up for our docker-compose.yml services
 foliotest                               # run a test.sh script
-foliodb import                  # import the db from an exported file.
+folio db import                         # import the db from an exported file.
+folio db staging import                 # import the db from an exported file to staging database.
-foliodb dump                    # dump database with all schemas to an sql file.
+folio db dump                           # dump database with all schemas to an sql file.
+folio db staging dump                   # dump database with all schemas to an sql file to staging database.
-foliodb dump-include-schemas    # dump database with included schemas found in schemas.txt file to an sql file.
+folio db dump-include-schemas           # dump database with included schemas found in schemas.txt file to an sql file.
+folio db staging dump-include-schemas   # dump database with included schemas found in schemas.txt file to an sql file from staging database.
-foliodb dump-exclude-schemas    # dump database with excluding schemas found in schemas.txt file to an sql file.
+folio db dump-exclude-schemas           # dump database with excluding schemas found in schemas.txt file to an sql file.
+folio db staging dump-exclude-schemas   # dump database with excluding schemas found in schemas.txt file to an sql file from staging database.
-foliodb list-schemas            # list database schemas.
+folio db list-schemas                   # list database schemas.
+folio db staging list-schemas           # list database schemas from staging database.
 cdfolio                                 # move to folio working directory inside the terminal.
 foliooutputlog                          # shows the log for curl output of the running folio script.
 okapi                                   # run okapi with development mode
 okapi_initdb                            # run okapi with initdatabase mode, which removes existing tables and data if available and creates the necessary stuff, and exits Okapi.
 okapi_purgedb                           # run okapi with purgedatabase mode, removes existing tables and data only, does not reinitialize.
 iokapi                                  # init okapi first and then run it with dev mode.
 okapilog                                # shows the log for running okapi instance interactively.
 ```

 > NOTICES: